American Shared Hospital Services (NYSEAMERICAN:AMS) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Free Report) in a research report report published on Tuesday.
-The brokerage issued a hold rating on the stock.
+StockNews.com initiated coverage on shares of American Shared Hospital Services (NYSEAMERICAN:AMS – Free Report) in a research report sent to investors on Thursday.
+The firm issued a hold rating on the stock.

-Separately, TheStreet lowered American Shared Hospital Services from a c- rating to a d+ rating in a research report on Monday, May 1st.
+Separately, TheStreet downgraded shares of American Shared Hospital Services from a c- rating to a d+ rating in a research report on Monday, May 1st.

 American Shared Hospital Services provides radiosurgery and radiation therapy equipment to health care providers.
 The company offers radiosurgery equipment for the Gamma Knife stereotactic radiosurgery, a non-invasive procedure to treat malignant and benign brain tumors, and arteriovenous malformations, as well as for trigeminal neuralgia.